giovannifil-64/biomedical-signal-processing/README.md

 # Biomedical Signal Processing: AF Organization Analysis

-This project implements the atrial fibrillation (AF) organization analysis algorithm proposed in the paper "A Method for Quantifying Atrial Fibrillation Organization Based on Wave-Morphology Similarity" (IEEE Transactions on Biomedical Engineering, 2002)[^1].
+This project implements, in python, the Atrial Fibrillation (AF) organization analysis algorithm proposed in the paper "A Method for Quantifying Atrial Fibrillation Organization Based on Wave-Morphology Similarity" (IEEE Transactions on Biomedical Engineering, 2002)[^1].

 _This project is intended for educational purposes only_

 ## Algorithm Description

-The algorithm quantifies the degree of organization in atrial fibrillation by analyzing the morphological similarity between Local Activation Waves (LAWs).
+The algorithm quantifies the degree of organization in Atrial Fibrillation by analyzing the morphological similarity between Local Activation Waves (LAWs).

 The key components are:
 1. **Signal Preprocessing**: Bandpass filtering (40-250 Hz) and envelope detection